maitruongson-vn107/EPL-1819-Dashboard/README.md

 3.1.
 Load Data From CSV Files to Neo4j DB

-`python data_loaders/data_loaders.py`
+`python main_data_loader.py`

-This command will reset the current DB "ne4j" in the local machine and start loading EPL 18/19 data from the CSV files to the graph database. \
+This command will reset the current DB "neo4j" in the local machine and start loading EPL 18/19 data from the CSV files to the graph database. \
-The whole process will take about 15 minutes.
+The whole process will take less than 2 minutes.

 3.2.
 Run the dashboard

-`python view/main_window.py`
+`python main_dashboard.py`

 This command will start the dashboard.
 The main window will be firstly showed.